scottschluer/scottschluer.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Creating a RouteData instance from a URL
 ---

 This post is a temporary placeholder for the real blog post on how to get a RouteData instance from an arbitrary URL.
 This post got a lot of traffic from StackOverflow and I’m in the process of changing my website around (a lot).
 I’m just putting the relevant code here for the benefit of folks who are coming from SO and will re-write this post shortly to contain a full description of the implementation.